Early life of Pedro II of Brazil: Birth

 Pedro de Alcântara João Carlos Leopoldo Salvador Bibiano Francisco Xavier de Paula Leocádio Miguel Gabriel Rafael Gonzaga was born following a childbirth that lasted for more than five hours at 2:30 a.m. on 2 December 1825.
 His name, as well as his father's, was a homage to St. Peter of Alcantara.

 Through his father, Emperor Pedro I, he was a member of the Brazilian branch of the House of Braganza.
 This, in turn, was an illegitimate branch of the Capetian dynasty.
 He was thus grandson of João VI and nephew of Miguel I. His mother was the Archduchess Maria Leopoldina, daughter of Francis II, last Holy Roman Emperor.
 Through his mother he was a nephew of Napoleon Bonaparte and first cousin of Emperors Napoleon II of France, Franz Joseph I of Austria and Maximilian I of Mexico.
-Among his ancestors, it can be cited Charles V, Holy Roman Emperor and King Louis XIV of France.
+Among his ancestors were figures such as Charles V, Holy Roman Emperor and King Louis XIV of France.

 On the day of his birth Pedro was presented by Brigadier General Francisco de Lima e Silva, the Empress' veador (gentleman usher) to members of the Brazilian government assembled at the Paço de São Cristóvão (Palace of Saint Christopher), home of the Imperial family.
 He was only 47 centimeters tall and was considered a fragile and sickly child.
 He had inherited the epilepsy of the Spanish Bourbons, although this would completely disappear at adolescence.
 He was baptized a few days later on 9 December.
 His elder sister Maria was godmother, and his father was named as his godfather.

 Having been born after the recognition of Brazilian independence, he was considered a foreigner under Portuguese law.
 However, his elder sister, having been born prior to independence, was able to ascend the throne of Portugal as Maria II upon the abdication of their father (Pedro I, who was also Pedro IV of Portugal) on 28 May 1826.
 As the only legitimate male child of Pedro I to survive infancy, he became heir to his father's Brazilian crown as Prince Imperial and was officially recognized as such on 6 August 1826.